Hello there!

 Personal image in the Teide Observatory

 I'm Daniel, an astrophysicist from Meirás, a small village on the outskirts of La Coruña, Galicia.
-I studied Physics at the Universidade de Santiago de Compostela, where I graduated with the BSc thesis "Photometric observations of eclipsing binary star systems".
+I studied Physics at the Universidade de Santiago de Compostela, where I completed my BSc thesis "Photometric observations of eclipsing binary star systems".

 Personal image in the GTC telescope